stalkrbeardedler18/simple-code-review/CONTRIBUTING.md

    git checkout -b my-feature-branch
    ```
 3. **Make Your Changes:** Implement your feature or fix the bug.
-4. **Commit Your Changes:** Make your commit messages descriptive of the changes.
+4. **Commit Your Changes:** Make your commit messages descriptive of the changes to clearly communicate what you have done.
    ```bash
    git commit -m 'Add new feature'
    ```